A successive centralized circumcenter reflection method for the convex feasibility problem: Linear and superlinear convergence rate

 In this section, we first introduce two options of error bounds for CFP.
-Then, we review the proofs of the linear convergence of SiMP and SPM.
-Finally, we prove the linear convergence of Algorithms 2 and 3.
+Then, we review the proofs of the linear convergence of SiPM and SePM under these error bounds.
+Next, we prove, also under these an error bound, the linear convergence of s-cCRM when using most violated control sequences, \emph{i.e.}, Algorithms 2 and 3.
+Finally, we prove that under a smoothness assumption on the sets $C_i$ and a Slater condition, Algorithms 2 and 3 versions of s-cCRM achieve a superlinear convergence rate.
+These results are in agreement with those established in \cite{Behling:2021} for cCRM applied to CFP with two sets.